-\texttt{OpenCLIP:} The OpenCLIP project \citep{ilharco_openclip_2021} aims to replicate the OpenAI models using the public Laion datasets \citep{schuhmann_laion-400m_2021,schuhmann_laion-5b_2022}.
-Two multilingual models have been trained on the the multilingual LAION5B dataset: the B-32 model with the text encoder initialized with the weights of XLM-R (Base) and the H-14 model with XLM-R-Large as the initialization of the text encoder.
+\texttt{OpenCLIP:} OpenCLIP \citep{ilharco_openclip_2021} aims to replicate the OpenAI models using the public LAION datasets \citep{schuhmann_laion-400m_2021,schuhmann_laion-5b_2022}.
+Two multilingual models have been trained: the B-32 model with the text encoder initialized with the weights of XLM-R-Base and the H-14 model initialized with XLM-R-Large.
 The B-32 variant is trained with the original contrastive CLIP objective, whereas the H-14 model was trained via locked image tuning (LiT, \citep{zhai_lit_2022}) in which the pretrained image encoder of the English H-14 OpenCLIP model is frozen and only the parameters of the text encoder are updated.